William Morris: 19th Century Furniture Design Reformist

 This group of early reformers was led by and included furniture designers and architects including Richard Redgrave, Henry Cole, Phillip Webb, and Owen Jones.
 They wanted new design values that demonstrated honest 'to God' workmanship with a fairer representation of good materials.
 William Morris

-Unfortunately, the group's collective voice made no impact due the lack of any clearly defined alternate or viable approach to the visual aspects of machine manufactured furniture designs.
+Unfortunately, the group's collective voice made no impact due to the lack of any clearly defined alternative or viable approach to the visual aspects of machine manufactured furniture designs.

-And if their quest for honest craftsmanship hadn't led them backwards to the Middle Ages, William Morris and his coterie's importance in the development would have gone unquestioned. contemporary furniture design
+And if their quest for honest craftsmanship hadn't led them backward to the Middle Ages, William Morris and his coterie's importance in the contemporary furniture design development would have gone unquestioned.

 Of all the members of the design reformation group, Phillip Webb stood out as an astounding furniture designer and architect.
 It was he who designed William Morris's famous country home, the "Red House".

 The home boasted of tastefully created interiors and beautifully crafted furniture, decorated ornamentally by William Morris himself and the pre-Raphaelite Brotherhood.

 The design of Red House freed architecture from its rigid styles and the pomposities of pseudo-romanticism and enabled Phillip Webb to design tasteful stylistic features.